sechaparroc/proscene/README.md

 # Usage

 All library features requires a `Scene` object (which is the main package class) to be instantiated (usually within your sketch setup method).
-There are three ways to do that:
+There are two ways to do that:

 1. **Direct instantiation**.
 In this case you should instantiate your own Scene object at the `PApplet.setup()` function.
 2. **Inheritance**.
 In this case, once you declare a `Scene` derived class, you should implement `proscenium()` which defines the objects in your scene.
 Just make sure to define the `PApplet.draw()` method, even if it's empty.